-- 9. "Attorneys' Fees and Costs Award" means such funds as may be awarded by the Court to Class Counsel to compensate Class Counsel for its fees, costs, and expenses in connection with the Action and the Settlement, as described in Paragraphs 49-50. - 10.
-"Business Days" means Monday, Tuesday, Wednesday, Thursday, and Friday, excluding holidays observed by the federal government.
+- 8. In addition to the terms defined elsewhere in this Agreement, the following terms, used in this Settlement Agreement, shall have the meanings specified below: - 9.
+"Attorneys' Fees and Costs Award" means such funds as may be awarded by the Court to Class Counsel to compensate Class Counsel for its fees, costs, and expenses in connection with the Action and the Settlement, as described in Paragraphs VII.49-VII.50. - 10.
+"Business Days" means Monday, Tuesday, Wednesday, Thursday, and Friday, excluding holidays observed by California and/or the federal government. - 11.
+"Class Counsel" means L. Timothy Fisher, Philip L. Fraietta, and Alec M. Leslie of Bursor & Fisher, P.A.

-- "Class Counsel" means L. Timothy Fisher, Philip L. Fraietta, and Alec M. Leslie 11. of Bursor & Fisher, P.A.. - 12.
-"Court" means the Superior Court of California, County of Los Angeles. - 13.
-"Defense Counsel" means the law firm of Cooley LLP and all of Niantic's attorneys of record in the Action. - 14.
+- 12. "Court" means the Superior Court of California, County of Monterey. - 13.
+"Defense Counsel" means the law firm of Keker, Van Nest & Peters LLP and all of Cognosphere's attorneys of record in the Action. - 14.
 "Effective Date" means seven (7) days after which both of the following events have occurred: (i) the Final Approval Order and Final Judgment have been entered and (ii) the Final Approval Order and Final Judgment have become Final. - 15.
-"Niantic" means (i) Niantic, Inc. and its past, present, and future parents, subsidiaries, affiliates, divisions, joint ventures, licensees, franchisees, and any other legal entities, whether foreign or domestic, that are owned or controlled by Niantic, and (ii) the past, present, and future shareholders, officers, directors, members, agents, employees, independent contractors, consultants, representative, fiduciaries, insurers, attorneys, legal representative, predecessors, successors, and assigns of the entities in Part (i) of this definition. - 16.
+"Cognosphere" means (i) Cognosphere, Pte.
+Ltd. and its past, present, and future parents, subsidiaries, affiliates, divisions, joint ventures, licensees, franchisees, and any other legal entities, whether foreign or domestic, that are owned or controlled by Cognosphere, and (ii) the past, present, and future shareholders, officers, directors, members, agents, employees, independent contractors, consultants, representative, fiduciaries, insurers, attorneys, legal representative, predecessors, successors, and assigns of the entities in Part (i) of this definition. - 16.
 "Fairness Hearing" means the hearing that is to take place after the entry of the Preliminary Approval Order for purposes of: (i) entering the Final Approval Order and Final Judgment and dismissing the Action with prejudice; (ii) determining whether the Settlement should be approved as fair, reasonable, and adequate pursuant to applicable California Code of Civil Procedure; (iii) ruling upon an application for Service Awards by the Settlement Class Representative; (iv) ruling upon an application by Class Counsel for an Attorneys' Fees and Costs Award; and (v) entering any final order awarding Attorneys' Fees and Costs and Service Awards. - 17.
 "Final" means, with respect to any judicial ruling or order, that: (1) if no appeal, motion for reconsideration, reargument and/or rehearing, or petition for writ of certiorari has been filed, the time has expired to file such an appeal, motion, and/or petition; or (2) if an appeal, motion for reconsideration, reargument and/or rehearing, or petition for a writ of certiorari has been filed, the judicial ruling or order has been affirmed with no further right of review, or such appeal, motion, and/or petition has been denied or dismissed with no further right of review.
 Any proceeding or order, or any appeal or petition for a writ of certiorari pertaining solely to any application for attorneys' fees or expenses will not in any way delay or preclude the Judgment from becoming Final.